n1vux/articles/genealogy/GAR/GAR-Memorial.md

 ### love of history

 * While known as a teacher of English and Guidance counselor, Dad's major was History & Government with a minor in English with just enough Education classes to do student teaching.
-(Professional Credentialling has reversed since then!)
+(Professional Credentialing has reversed since then!)
 * So our available books and travel both included a lot of history.

 ### love of family history

-* growing up as he did with four generations sharing a door-yard on the farm that was first cleared and settled when Maine was still just a District and several Counties of Massachuesetts, family history was as near as great-grandmother's sick-bed and the family attic.
+* growing up as he did with four generations sharing a door-yard on the farm that was first cleared and settled when Maine was still just a District and several Counties of Massachusetts, family history was as near as great-grandmother's sick-bed and the family attic.
 * since the Library of Congress was the one air-conditioned public building within distance of his army post, he naturally advanced to formal genealogy, reading town histories and family histories, first of his family and then of his fiancée's as well.
 Which got her and her Aunt interested too, and now me.
 * as with Guidance, he largely passed the torch on Genealogy when computers took over!